developerandtester/ProgInfoSys/README.md

 Overview:

-A license plate reader (LPR) is a device designed to automatically detect and record vehicle license plates.
-It consists of a camera, a processor, and a software package that can identify license plates.
-The camera captures an image of the license plate and the processor converts it into a digital format.
+A license plate reader (LPR) is a software designed to automatically detect and record vehicle license plates.
+It consists of an image, a processor, and a software package that can identify license plates.
+We first upload an image of the license plate and the processor converts it into a digital format.
 The software package then uses algorithms to recognize the characters on the license plate and log the information.

-Here, we are implementing a Optical character recognition using PaddleOCR which offers multilingual support
+Here, we are implementing a Optical character recognition using PaddleOCR which offers multilingual support.